You have turned-in this assignment. You can review the lesson and see your previous answers.

 This means it helps make important decisions about global economy, trade and climate change.

-It also contributes to UN peacekeeping missions, helping to promote peace and security in conflict areas around the world.
+It also contributes to un peacekeeping missions, helping to promote peace and security in conflict areas around the world.

 These roles show that Indonesia is not just important to Southeast Asia.

-It also has influence on the global stage.
+It also influence on the global stage.

 True or false, Indonesia is a member of the G20 but does not contribute to UN peacekeeping missions.

-Whilst do you decide and press play when you're ready to continue.
+Pause the video here whilst do you decide, and press play when you're ready to continue.

 Fantastic.